Issue No. 01 Spring MMXXVI

 Own your time like a human, not a machine

-Building the tool we always wanted
+Building the tool we always wanted, to own our time.

 The awakening

-After years of feeling like time was happening to us rather than being owned by us, we realized something fundamental was missing.
+After years of feeling like time was happening to us rather than being owned by us, we realised something fundamental was missing.
 Every productivity tool focused on doing more, faster.
 But what about doing what matters most, with intention?

 “What if we could design our time around our values instead of reacting to urgency?”